 The beach is free, wide, clean, safe and easily accessible from dozens of oceanfront hotels.
 Public access (some with free albeit limited parking) is located at regular intervals throughout the main section of town.
 Some of these public access points include free parking, albeit limited.

 Spring breakers from nearby states think it’s the place to party, although Spring is sometimes too chilly for swimming.

 Hundreds of motorcyclists choose Myrtle Beach once or twice annually for festivals.
 Marathon runners come for a major annual event.

 Seniors and retirees choose the location for spring and fall when temperatures are moderate and crowds are reasonable.
 Snowbirds who are escaping cold northern winters sometimes spend a few months in their beach condo.

-Don’t forget to click on the yellow bar above for Myrtle Beach details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, a photo montage and more details.
+Don’t forget to click on the yellow bar above for Myrtle Beach details about when to go, what it costs, transportation, informative background (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps and more details.